hbaehr/PoissonPLUTOAMR/README.md

 -Add a segment of code to AMRLevelPluto.cpp in the advance() function which calls the solver during runtime at each coarse timestep

+-Add the Self_Gravity directory to the main PLUTO/Src directory: This part is still a work in progress

 -In the template makefile ($PLUTO_DIR/Src/Templates/makefile.chombo) add:

 ---INCLUDE_DIRS += -I$(CHOMBO_HOME)/src/AMRElliptic *ABOVE* the AMRTimeDependent include